Mollie Phillips 1912 -1929

 Mollie was not seen alive again.
 A search was started the next day followed by many more full scale searches until her body was eventually found at the end of March 1931 by Donald Grant of Hawkington Farm in a bog on Codsend Moor.

-and Wilfred Stevens of Higher House, Wilfred Williams and other local people recovering her body
+Frederick and Wilfred Stevens of Higher House, Wilfred Williams and other local people recovering her body

 Her disappearance was followed by local and national press and questions were asked in Parliament by the MP James Lovat-Fraser.